 - b.
-Shall be required to store all funds in their Constituent Body's General Account. - c.
-Shall be required to transfer all unused funds to the ASWC Senate's Reserve Account at the end of the academic year.

-- 4. Inter-Society Council (ISC): - a.
-The ISC shall receive an equitable allocation of funds relative to all other councils and coalitions, including but not limited to - the ICC, SJC, and DC.
-This excludes Media Council and Program Board.
-This amount shall be calculated at the beginning of each semester, or at the discretion of the ASWC Treasurer.. - b.
 Shall be required to store all funds in their Constituent Body's general account. - c.
 Required to transfer all unused funds allocated by the ASWC Senate to the ASWC Senate's Reserve Account at the end of the academic year. - d.
 Shall be required to provide a record of member contributions to the ASWC Senate at the end of each academic semester. - e.
-Entitled to those funds received by the members of their Constituent Body, contingent to their ability to show proof of said member funds. - 5.
+Entitled to those funds received by the members of their Constituent Body, contingent to their ability to show proof of said member funds. - 2.
 Poet Student-Athlete Leadership Academy (PSALA): - a.
 As determined by the Senate, PSALA shall receive a standard allocation of 1% of the ASWC Allocations Account. - b.
 Shall be required to store all funds in their Constituent Body's General Account. - c.
-Shall be required to transfer all unused funds to the ASWC Senate's

-Reserve Account at the end of the academic year.

-- 6. First-Year Class Council (FCC): - a.
+Shall be required to transfer all unused funds to the ASWC Senate's Reserve Account at the end of the academic year. - 3.
+First-Year Class Council (FCC): - a.
 As determined by the Senate, the FCC shall receive a standard allocation of 1% of the ASWC Allocations Account. - b.
 Shall be required to store all funds in their Constituent Body's General Account. - c.
-Shall be required to transfer all unused funds to the ASWC Senate's a.
-The DC shall receive an equitable allocation of funds relative to all other councils and coalitions, including but not limited to the ICC, SJC, and ISC.
-This excludes Media Council and Program Board.
-This amount shall be calculated at the beginning of each semester, or at the discretion of the ASWC Treasurer b.
-Shall be required to store all funds in their Constituent Body's

-Reserve Account at the end of the academic year.
+Shall be required to transfer all unused funds to the ASWC Senate's Reserve Account at the end of the academic year. - 4.
+Diversity Council: - a.
+As determined by the Senate, the Diversity Council shall receive a standard allocation of 1% of the ASWC Allocations Account. - b.
+Shall be required to store all funds in their Constituent Body's General Account. - c.
+Shall be required to transfer all unused funds to the ASWC Senate's Reserve Account at the end of the academic year. - 5.
+Social Justice Coalition (SJC): - a.
+As determined by the Senate, the SJC shall receive a standard allocation of 1% of the ASWC Allocations Account. - b.
+Shall be required to store all funds in their Constituent Body's General Account. - c.
+Shall be required to transfer all unused funds to the ASWC Senate's Reserve Account at the end of the academic year.